 Anyone familiar with Davies’ work will recognise these key themes and his distinct visual style and attention to detail.
 The film’s cinematography and haunting soundtrack create a sombre and atmospheric ambience that reflects the characters’ inner struggles.
 The recurring image of the neon Bible only further emphasises the contrast between the superficial veneer of religious fervour and the underlying complexities of human experience.
 Like his dream-like reflections of childhood memory in The Long Day Closes, the coming-of-age themes in The Neon Bible feel timeless and universal.
 David is unsure of himself and unable to initiate friendships or relationships due to his nerves, making his relationship with Aunt Mae even more important to his sense of belonging and safety as he navigates his own path and beliefs.

-Much like his previous work, The Neon Bible is more emotionally impactful than plot-heavy; by the end, there is so much repressed pain and passion that it climaxes in catharsis.
-Life goes on, with everyone carrying their emotional baggage, and David’s emotionless, unreadable expression suggests he is both looking forward to leaving his childhood behind, yet nervous of the unknown world that awaits him.
+The Neon Bible is a story of beginnings and endings as both David and Mae leave their home behind, yet as with many of his films, this is a mere snapshot with no clear answers or direction of travel.
+It’s a reminiscence that is both nostalgic and harrowing.
+Much like Davies’ previous work, The Neon Bible is more emotionally impactful than plot-heavy; by the end, there is so much repressed pain and passion that it climaxes in catharsis.
+Life goes on, with everyone carrying their emotional baggage, and David’s emotionless, unreadable expression suggests he is both looking forward and stuck in the past.